CAA supports efforts to improve vehicle fuel efficiency and reduce greenhouse gas emissions. Electric vehicles (EVs) do both.

-In August 2022, CAA released a new interactive EV Buyer’s Guide that allows users to look up which EVs might be best for them, along with information on the other critical elements of owning an electric vehicle.
+CAA's new interactive EV Buyer’s Guide that allows users to look up which EVs might be best for them, along with information on the other critical elements of owning an electric vehicle.
 The guide is a user-friendly online tool aimed at the EV-curious, with information on all the 90-plus electric vehicles on the market today, as well as facts and advice on price, savings, charging, and owning an EV in Canada.
 Take a tour of CAA’s EV Buyer’s Guide and #FindYourEV.

 CAA's online portal

 CAA’s online portal contains information on what is costs to own an EV, engine options, and what EVs are on the market here in Canada.
 Here are some frequently asked questions: